-Wow… February in short sleeves in North Carolina, Zone 7A!
+Last February we were in short sleeves in North Carolina, Zone 7A!
 Oh sure, we’ve had some winter cold and snow earlier on, but these mid-winter warm spells can instill false hopes and trigger buds to break and even trees to flower.
-By mid-February, we’ll soon be back to winter and relatively harsh cold.

-Speaking of relatively harsh cold, at the end of January I spent a long weekend in Edmonton Canada (high temp was -16 and lows down to -25, not including 20 MPH wind chills)!
+Speaking of relatively harsh cold, at the end of last January I spent a long weekend in Edmonton Canada.
+The high temp was -16 and lows down to -25, not including 20 MPH wind chills!
 Talk about taking one’s breath away!

 Brrrr!
 That’s Zone 2A territory with a short growing season averaging 120 days.
 You folks in those zones have to be a hardy breed!